turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is an HTML Boilerplate, and Why Is It Important?.md

 ---
-title: What is an HTML Boilerplate, and Why Is It Important?
+title: What is an HTML Boilerplate, and Why is it Important?
 draft: false
 tags:
   - html